VW on austerity course: Internal letter shows new strategy - Breaking Latest News

 VW’s head of the works council, Daniela Cavallo, admitted “that we are heading for a very difficult phase, especially in volume business“.
 And emphasized the inviolability of job security.

-It was an extremely explosive message that Thomas Schäfer, head of Wolfsburg’s main label VW passenger cars, sent internally shortly before the workforce left for Father’s Day: “We need a performance program for the brand,” the top manager confidentially let his teams know .
+It was an extremely explosive message that Thomas Schäfer, head of the main Wolfsburg label VW passenger cars, sent internally shortly before the workforce left for Father’s Day: “We need a performance program for the brand,” the top manager confidentially let his teams know .

 Business Insider was leaked Schäfer’s letter.
 We document the most important passages in it.
 In addition, the editorial team shows how VW’s powerful works council boss, Daniala Cavallo, stands on the new plans.
 Also the Handelsblatt reports of far-reaching changes at VW, with Schäfer as the driving force.
 In particular, the new course means speed and economy.
 According to the report, the group wants to increase annual results by at least three billion euros.